hivdb/chiro-cms/resources/covid-review.md

 Remdesivir is administered intravenously with a loading dose of 200 mg followed by 100 mg daily for 5 to 10 days in adult patients[^10.1002/phar.2398][^10.1016/j.onehlt.2020.100128].
 Following intravenous administration, the achievable maximum remdesivir plasma concentration (Cmax) is predicted to be at least twice as high as its most commonly reported EC<sub>50</sub>s[^10.1002/cpt.1909].

+<![enThere have been 3 published randomized clinical trials of remdesivir.
+The NIH Adaptive Covid-19 Treatment Trial and the Chinese trial were double-blinded placebo-controlled trials.
+The Gilead SIMPLE trial randomized patients to receive 5 vs. 10 days of treatment.
+Of note, the Chinese study did not reach the planned enrollment of 450 patients because the outbreak was controlled in China.

 In 53 patients with severe SARS-CoV-2 pneumonia receiving remdesivir as part of two expanded access trials, 34 were receiving mechanical ventilation (including 3 on extracorporeal membrane oxygenation \[ECMO\]).
 Overall, 6 of the 34 ventilated patients and 1 of the 19 non-ventilated patients died[^10.1056/NEJMoa2007016].
 This death rate appeared lower than that of historical controls with similar levels of disease severity.

 A phase 3 placebo-controlled trial begun in China in patients with moderate-to-severe disease was discontinued prematurely after recruiting 237 rather than the planned 453 patients.
 Patients were randomized 2:1 to receive remdesivir or placebo.
 Although not statistically significant, patients receiving remdesivir had a faster time to clinical improvement than those receiving placebo (median 18 days \[IQR 12–28\] vs 23 days \[15–28\]; HR 1.52 \[0.95–2.43\].
 The 28-day mortality was similar in both groups (14% for remdesivir and 13% for placebo).
 There was no difference in the rates of decline of nasopharyngeal viral RNA levels between the two groups.
 Adverse events leading to treatment discontinuation were 12% in the remdesivir group and 5% in the placebo group[^10.1016/S0140-6736(20)31022-9].